Playin' then Runnin' before the cops can grab us!

 It was also very important for the musicians to feel the playing environment was safe.
 After a number of discussions about logistics, social distancing, and the best place/time, we agreed on a spot and we started meeting each week to play jazz.
 We continue to do so in our "undisclosed location" in or near Bowie, MD😁.

 The picture gallery below shows some photos of our flash gig events over the past few weeks.
 Most of the musicians are frequent flyers from the Corner Lounge, Upper Marlboro, MD, where Bill Freed spearheds the weekly jam sessions.
 A few of us are also members of the group Red Planet B (or RPB for short).
 RPB provided the music for Happy Hour Jazz at the Corinthian Resturant and Lounge, Windsor Mill, MD.
 Man, it's great to be able to play live music with all these cats again!
+Not sure what we'll do when it get cold.

 Even though we're able to play outside a bit now Magic Ray continues to organize and run the weekly video calls to keep our common musical dialogue flowing.
 It's great to be part of such an incredible network of musicians to help us all get through this crisis.